 3. Study Your Agenda, Then Organize, Organize, Organize

-Even if you are not presenting during the meeting, preparation is a normal part of HOA board meeting protocol.
-A well-organized agenda is a key to having successful HOA board meetings.
+Even if you are not presenting during the meeting, preparation is a normal part of the HOA board meeting protocol.
+A well-organized agenda is key to having successful HOA board meetings.
 Having a meeting agenda that’s well put together is right up there with attendance in terms of importance.

-Without attendance quorum, the group can’t take decisive action.
+Without an attendance quorum, the group can’t take decisive action.
 And without an organized agenda, the group wastes time and energy getting to the voting points as well.

 So put together the agenda for the next meeting, and study it.
 First, make sure it’s complete.
 The list of items that should go into your agenda should be mentioned in the governing documents for your HOA.
 Your state laws may have a say on it as well.
 So, it’s never a bad idea to check them first for any updates that may come up.